intel-iot-devkit/how-to-code-samples/README.md

 ## How It Works

-This "smart" doorbell will do the following when the Grove* Touch Sensor is pressed:
+This smart doorbell will do the following when the Grove* Touch Sensor is pressed:

-- Make a noise with the buzzer
+The buzzer will sound notifying you that someone has pressed it.

-- Display a message on the LCD Display
+In addition the RGB LCD Screen will display a message notifying you that someone is there.

-- Optionally, store the total number of doorbell rings using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.
+Optionally, store the total number of doorbell rings using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.

 ## Hardware requirements